 Short-term

-Short term fostering can range from a single night to 2 years, depending on the needs of the child and family.
+Short-term fostering can range from a single night to a few years, depending on the child’s and family’s needs.

 Long-term